-To give a sense of just how much effort is required to meet zero emission targets, a recent report from Princeton lays out the specific pathways to actually achieve these clean energy and climate goals.
-The comprehensive Net Zero America report (caution: opens as a 345 slide pdf), forecasts how we could actually transition the American economy to net zero carbon emissions by 2050, and the results are achievable, if pretty astonishing.
+To give a sense of just how much effort is required to meet zero-emission targets, a report from Princeton lays out the specific pathways to actually achieve these clean energy and climate goals.
+The comprehensive Net Zero America report forecasts how we could actually transition the American economy to net-zero carbon emissions by 2050, and the results are achievable, if pretty astonishing.

-From an electrification perspective, a net zero economy in 2050 calls for 300 million personal electric vehicles on the road, up from about 2 million today, and 130 million residences with air source heat pumps, or a jump to 80 percent of housing stock from just 10 percent today.
+From an electrification perspective, a net-zero economy in 2050 calls for 300 million personal electric vehicles on the road, up from about 2 million today, and 120 million residences with air source heat pumps, or a jump to 80 percent of housing stock from approximately 10 percent today.

 It’s past time to get to work!

 What would it actually take to electrify everything?

 A lot of electricity!